 Students are allowed nine (9) absences per class each semester.
-After nine unexcused absences the student can and may be referred to a truancy specialist.
+After nine unexcused absences the student can and may be referred to a truancy specialist and, if a Flex student, will lose Flex Schedule privileges for the remainder of the semester.